 Step 6 The image for your backup would be saved on your SSD in the "Windows Image Backup" menu.
 Any tool of your choice may be used for creating a bootable USB drive for your Windows 7 backup.

-Step 7 Once you have selected a USB tool of your choice, you need to get it downloaded and installed to your computer.
+Step 7 Once you have selected a USB tool of your choice, you need to get it downloaded and installed on your computer.